nicolaViola/slotmachine/README.md

 *	/startToPlay operation.
 You can see the new state (Game) in the ResponseBody.
 *	/shoot operation.
 You can see the new state (Game, NoCoin or Win).
 If Win
 	* /disponeMoney operation.
 You can see the new state (NoCoin).

-## Code
-The code is composed in four component:
-- Spring and swagger configurator
-- Controller which is implememnted by a Spring Rest service
-- Model which belong all of the component like slotemachine, state and croupier objects
-- junit: models and controller was developed using junit test.

 ## Used Techonlogy
 The project uses Spring Core, Spring Boot, Rest API with Spring MVC, Swagger